In the administration of President Donald Trump, fifteen men and women are a part of the presidential line of succession.

 13. Ben Carson (Secretary of Housing and Urban Development)

 Next up is the secretary of Housing and Urban Development, the person in charge of overseeing homeownership in the United States and expanding access to affordable housing.

 The current Housing and Urban Development secretary is Ben Carson, retired neurosurgeon and one of Trump’s opponents during the 2016 Republican primary.
 Carson originally said he would not take on a role in the Trump administration, reportedly because he felt he did not have adequate experience.

 “Dr. Carson feels he has no government experience, he’s never run a federal agency,” an ally of Ben Carson told The Hill in November.
 “The last thing he would want to do was take a position that could cripple the presidency.”

 Carson later denied that he turned down a government position for this reason.

 With Ben Carson currently ranking fourth in polling prior to the August 6 Fox News Republican Presidential Primaries debate, it is important – in order to understand the man – to look at the woman supporting him.Click here to read more

 14. Rick Perry (Secretary of Energy)

-Next in line is Energy secretary, the person whose role includes overseeing the development of efficient energy sources.
-The current secretary of Energy is Ernest Moniz, a nuclear physicist.
+The line of succession would skip over her, then, and go t Energy secretary, the person whose role includes overseeing the development of efficient energy sources.

-Trump’s nominee for Energy secretary is Rick Perry, former governor of Texas and one of Trump’s opponents in the Republican presidential primary.
-Perry has little relevant experience and once vowed to completely eliminate the department of Energy, although he famously could not remember the name of the agency.
+The current Energy secretary is Rick Perry, former governor of Texas and one of Trump’s opponents in the Republican presidential primary.
+Perry has little relevant experience and once vowed in a debate to completely eliminate the department of Energy, although he famously could not remember the name of the agency.